-Statements from area lawmakers on border processing facilities
+Local lawmakers release statements on family separation at border processing facilities

 In April 2018, Attorney General Jeff Sessions rolled out the new zero-tolerance policy.

-Statements from Lawmakers
+Statements from lawmakers

-U.S. Senator Jerry Moran (R-KS), Senate Appropriations Subcommittee on Commerce, Justice and Science (in charge of funding for the DOJ)
+U.S. Sen. Jerry Moran (R-KS), Senate Appropriations Subcommittee on Commerce, Justice and Science (in charge of funding for the DOJ)

 “Our immigration system is broken.
 This has become even more evident in the last week when children are being forcefully separated from their parents.
 I am working with Senate colleagues and administration officials to bring the current circumstance to an end.
 We can find appropriate ways to secure our borders and deter illegal immigration in a moral way that honors our values as Americans.”